 Inventors Lab . . .
 Product Development

 “Product Development” is a phrase describing the transformation of an idea into a usable product.
 It is a process which is sometimes chaotic, or sometimes methodical.
-Either way, the process is unique to each new idea.
-The chaotic approach, though not as effective, is often the default because the individuality of each idea means the process steps are not clear.
-As a guide to navigating each unique path, and to help you be more efficient and methodical, this article is an overview of several topics common in product development.
+Though the methodical approach is more effective, chaotic is often the default simply because the steps are not always clear.
+Each new idea is unique in some way, so the steps are different.
+Yet, there are commonalities.
+As a guide in navigating each unique path, Synthesis has published an article that is an overview of several topics common in product development.

-The article is general enough to explore a wide range of products and processes, yet specific enough to show the road to travel.
+This article is general enough to explore a wide range of products and processes, yet specific enough to show the road to travel.
 It includes several pages with different topics, and an ongoing illustrative example.
-For information about turning a great idea into a cool product for the market — this article is a “must read”.
+Call it the source for information about turning a great idea into a cool product for the market.

 About the PDP Article

-This article, “The Product Development Process“, was originally published on Synthx.com in 1998.
-It is written to answer questions that are commonly asked by inventors, because the path to a final product and happy customers is not as easy as it sounds.
+This article, “The Product Development Process“, was first published on Synthx.com in 1998.
+It is here to answer questions commonly asked by inventors, because the path to a final product and happy customers is not as easy as it sounds.